-Eucharistic Adoration is available every Wednesday and Friday 8 AM to 8 PM at St Joseph the Worker Parish in the Communion of Saints Adoration Chapel.
-Take a moment from your day and pause for even a brief visit with our Lord.
+Eucharistic Adoration is available every Monday, Tuesday, Wednesday and Friday 8 AM to 8 PM at St Joseph the Worker Parish Take a moment from your day and pause for even a brief visit with our Lord.

 Here are answers to some common questions concerning Eucharistic Adoration.

 I already go to Mass every Sunday, pray privately at home, and

 try to be a good person.
 Why should I go to adoration?
 Isn’t

 Christ in each of us?
 God hears my prayers even at home already,